The health, safety and wellness of our students is a priority of the South Orangetown Central School District.

 - The examination must be completed by a NY/NJ state licensed physician, physician assistant or nurse practitioner.

-- A dental certificate which indicates your child has been seen by a dentist or dental hygienist is requested at the same time.
+- An Annual Dental Examination Form which indicates your child has been seen by a dentist or dental hygienist is requested at the same time.

 - If your child has an appointment for an exam during the school year that is after the first 30 days of school, please notify the School Nurse’s Office of the exam date.

 The Rockland County Department of Health offers immunization and medical clinics for children ages 5-18 and adults, including those who are uninsured, underinsured or on Medicaid.
 For information or to make an appointment, call (845) 364-2497.
-Click here for details on the NYS Department of Health website.
+Details are posted on the NYS Department of Health website.

 Head Lice Management